lyon-esport/VR_HEADSET_MANAGER/docs/getting-started.md

 ![Headset Settings cards](pics/web_headset_settings.png)
 *One card per headset: stream status, IP/serial, capture profile, auto-restart, recording, session timer, and power controls.*

-From now on, whenever the headset is reachable on the network, VRHM (re)starts the capture automatically — including after the headset went to sleep or rebooted.
+From now on, whenever the headset is reachable on the network, VRHM (re)starts the capture automatically — including after the headset went to sleep or rebooted (ADB over WiFi needs to be re-enabled after a headset reboot so use *Oculus Wireless ADB application* or replug the headset to USB port for few seconds and it will re-enable automatically WiFi ADB).

 ## 5. Check headset health